naeem-noor/password-generator/README.md

-Password Generator By NaeeM Noor
+Password Generator By Naeem Noor